google/WebFundamentals/src/content/en/updates/2018/03/emscripting-a-c-library.md

 ## The holy grail: Compiling a C library

 Up until now, the C code we have written was written with Wasm in mind.
-The core use-case for WebAssembly, however, is to take the existing ecosystem of C libraries and allow developers to use them on the web.
+A core use-case for WebAssembly, however, is to take the existing ecosystem of C libraries and allow developers to use them on the web.
 These libraries often rely on C's standard library, an operating system, a file system and other